CONSTITUTION (Amended November 16, 2021)

 Section 1.
 The Executive Board and Officers

 Section 2.
-Regional Delegates of the Executive Board
+Regional Delegates to the Executive Board

 Section 3.
 The Executive Board